 There is not a production three-wheel electric vehicle in the auto market today.
 The Elio three-wheeler has gained notoriety in auto magazines and on auto related online sites and would attract some of the same audience.
 The Elio is gas driven and it has one person sitting behind the other like a motorcycle.
 One aspect that made the Elio popular is the advertised low price of $6,800.00.
 Some people question whether Elio would be able to produce the vehicle for $6,800.
 As of this writing they have gone up in price to $7,200.00, but it is still no production.

 While the Elio had enjoyed a lot of automotive press and enthusiast discussion the more threatening development may be from Storm Sonders.
 He set a record on crowd funding by raising ten million dollars to sell an electric bicycle.
 He has now completed a crowdfunding campaign for a three-wheel electric vehicle that he says will sell for under $10,000.
-His mantra of "by all of us all working together we can have a $10,00.00 vehicle" sounds a lot like a "change you can believe in" campaign.
 He has a base of supporters from the e-bike and then there is the claim to make an EV for $10,000.00 that has many people excited.
 He developed a prototype, but is was sent back to the builders with problems.

 The Solo EV is an effort based in Vancouver, Canada.
 It is a single-seater EV that they say will get 80 miles per charge and do highway speeds.
-They have a nice website and take deposits but they too have yet to start production.
-They are currently running another round of fund raising.
+They now offer the vehicle on their website after another round of financing.

-We expect to raise the funding by offering ten million shares of stock at two dollars per share.
+We expect to raise the funding by offering one million shares of stock at $12.50 per share.

 The original plan was to have the vehicle developed, produced, and marketed in-house in America, possibly in Georgia.
-Another scenario is to develop the vehicle in-house in conjunction with auto design and production consultants and subcontract the production through others in the U.S. or abroad in China.
-That would create a two-tier funding requirement, one for the design and production developments and one for the initial production run.
-Initial development costs could range from $50,000.00 to $250,000.00.
-The initial production run could cost one and a half million dollars per 100 vehicles produced.
-Subsequent vehicles production runs would presumably run less.
-Depending on the vehicle finish the vehicles would sell for $19,000.00 per unit.
+Another scenario is to develop the vehicle in-house in conjunction with auto design and production consultants and subcontract the production through others in the U.S. or abroad.

-At the modest production rate of 5,000 units annually the gross margin would be thirty-three million dollars on a ten million dollar outlay.
+The project would go forward at various levels, but at the modest production rate of 5,000 units annually the gross margin would be thirty-three million dollars on a ten million dollar outlay.
+A spreadsheet is linked above.

 Sincerely, Jim Davis